 Arts and handicrafts

 Several artisans live and work in Suomenlinna, so the fortress has plenty of unique local arts and crafts on offer.
-The Jetty Barracks Gallery, Gallery Augusta and Icecellar host art exhibitions and cultural events all year round.
+The HAA Gallery, Gallery Augusta and Icecellar host art exhibitions and cultural events all year round.

-The Jetty Barracks Gallery, run by the Helsinki Artists’ Association, features high-quality exhibitions of contemporary art.
+The HAA Gallery, run by the Helsinki Artists’ Association, features high-quality exhibitions of contemporary art.
 The gallery is open throughout the year.

 Accessibility: The gallery is located near the main pier.
 There is a ramp at the entrance.
 Accessible toilet facilities are located in the ferry lobby in the same building as the gallery.

 Gallery Augusta is a versatile space for art exhibitions and events on Susisaari island.
 It is run by HIAP – Helsinki International Artist Programme, the largest international artist residency programme in Finland.
 Augusta hosts HIAP’s annual international summer exhibition and plenty of other activities as well, such as exhibitions, performances and HIAP Talks throughout the year.

 The ceramic studio of the Pot Viapori ry artisans’ association started operating in Suomenlinna in 1973.
 Every once in a while, the studio organises events and exhibitions, and in the summer it hosts a summer exhibition open to all.
 Products made at the ceramic studio are sold in the Icecellar art shop and in the Arts and Crafts Summer Shop.

 Accessibility: Visitors using a wheelchair will need an assistant.